millstreamwebsoftware/astro-component-starter/src/component-library/content/pages/index.md

 # Astro Component Library

-Welcome to your Astro component library.
-It’s a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.
+Welcome to your Astro component library: a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.

-Here you’ll find **examples and documentation** for every component in your design system.
+This library provides **examples and documentation** for every component in your design system, helping you build consistent, scalable websites with less code and more confidence.

+## What you'll find here

-This library will help you:
+This library helps you:

-- Keep designs consistent across pages and sites
+- **Maintain consistency** — Keep designs uniform across pages and projects
+- **Work faster** — Reuse tested components instead of building from scratch
-- Maintain a single source of truth for your components
+- **Stay organized** — Single source of truth for all your UI components
-- Make it simple to explore, tweak, and extend your system
+- **Customize easily** — Explore, tweak, and extend components to fit your needs

-### What are components?

-Components are focused, reusable UI pieces that combine to create larger sections.
+## Component categories

-Components are grouped by purpose:
+Components are organized by purpose into three main categories:

+### Building Blocks

-- **Building Blocks** — Foundational UI components designed for reuse within larger structures.
+Foundational UI components designed for reuse within larger structures.
+These are the atomic pieces you combine to build more complex interfaces.

+- **Core Elements** — Basic content components like buttons, headings, text, images, icons, and lists
+- **Forms** — Form controls including inputs, selects, textareas, file uploads, and form wrappers
+- **Wrappers** — Layout containers like grids, splits, cards, accordions, and carousels

+### Page Sections

-- **Page Sections** — Full-width sections used to assemble complete page layouts.
+Pre-built, full-width sections ready to assemble complete page layouts.
+These combine multiple building blocks into cohesive, reusable patterns.

+- **Heroes** — Eye-catching header sections for landing pages
+- **Features** — Sections for showcasing product features and benefits
+- **CTAs** — Call-to-action sections with various layouts
+- **Info Blocks** — FAQ sections and other informational content
+- **People** — Team grids and testimonial sections
+- **Builders** — Custom sections for flexible page construction

+### Navigation

-- **Navigation** — Components that facilitate movement throughout the site, such as headers, menus, and footers.
+Components that facilitate movement throughout your site.

+- **Main Navigation** — Primary site navigation menus
+- **Mobile Navigation** — Mobile-friendly menu patterns
+- **Side Navigation** — Sidebar navigation components
+- **Footer** — Site footer components
+- **Navigation Bar** — Additional navigation bars

+## Technical approach

+This section outlines the architectural decisions that power the component library.

-### Using this library
+### Components

-Components are designed to work together seamlessly.
-You can:

-- **Browse components** using the sidebar to see all available options
-- **View examples** for each component to understand different use cases
-- **Copy code** directly from the component viewer to use in your pages
-- **Customize components** by modifying their props and slots
-- **Combine components** to build complete page sections
+All components in this library are built using Astro templating.
+They're as self-contained as possible, each `.astro` file has all the templating, styles and JavaScript the component needs.

-### CSS
+### CSS architecture

 This library uses modern, vanilla CSS built on PostCSS with CSS variables for theming and consistency.

-Styles are organized into:
+**Style organization:**

-- **Variables** (`src/styles/variables/`) — Design tokens for colors, spacing, typography, and more
+- **Variables** (`src/styles/variables/`) — Design tokens for colors, spacing, typography, content widths, and more
-- **Base styles** (`src/styles/base/`) — Reset, typography, forms, and HTML element defaults
+- **Base styles** (`src/styles/base/`) — Reset styles, typography defaults, form styling, and HTML element foundations
-- **Themes** (`src/styles/themes/`) — Color scheme definitions for default (light) and contrast (dark) themes.
+- **Themes** (`src/styles/themes/`) — Color scheme definitions for default (light) and contrast (dark) themes
 - **Component styles** — Scoped styles within each component file

+All styling is themeable through CSS variables, making it easy to customize colors, spacing, and typography across your entire site.

-### JavaScript
+### JavaScript philosophy

-JavaScript is treated as a **progressive enhancement** throughout the component library.
+JavaScript is treated as **progressive enhancement** throughout the component library.

-- **Most components** have no JavaScript at all
+- **Most components** have zero JavaScript—they work perfectly without it
-- **Some components** use JavaScript to manage aria attributes for accessibility
+- **Accessibility features** — Some components use minimal JavaScript to manage ARIA attributes for better accessibility
-- **A few components** are reliant on JavaScript for core functionality (like carousels)
+- **Interactive components** — A few components (like carousels) require JavaScript for core functionality

-When JavaScript is needed, it's written in **vanilla JavaScript**.
+When JavaScript is needed, it's written in **vanilla JavaScript** with no framework dependencies, keeping bundles small and performance fast.

-### CloudCannon Configuration
+## CloudCannon integration

-Components are configured for use with [CloudCannon](https://cloudcannon.com/), so editors can visually edit and management content without touching code.
+Components are configured for use with [CloudCannon](https://cloudcannon.com/), enabling visual content editing without touching code.
+Editors can add components, edit content, and manage pages through a visual interface.

-#### Configuration Files
+### Configuration files

-Each component can include:
+Each component can include CloudCannon configuration files:

 - **`*.cloudcannon.inputs.yml`** — Defines the [inputs](https://cloudcannon.com/documentation/articles/what-are-inputs/) shown in CloudCannon's editor.
-Each prop can be configured with a type (text, select, switch, etc.), description, and validation
+Configure prop types (text, select, switch, etc.), descriptions, and validation rules
-- **`*.cloudcannon.structure-value.yml`** — Defines the [structures](https://cloudcannon.com/documentation/articles/what-is-a-structure/) for components to control how they behave in the editor.
+- **`*.cloudcannon.structure-value.yml`** — Defines [structures](https://cloudcannon.com/documentation/articles/what-is-a-structure/) that control how components behave in the editor, including nested content and repeatable sections
-- **`*.cloudcannon.snippets.yml`** — Defines [snippets](https://cloudcannon.com/documentation/articles/what-is-a-snippet/) editors can use while editing MDX files.
+- **`*.cloudcannon.snippets.yml`** — Defines [snippets](https://cloudcannon.com/documentation/articles/what-is-a-snippet/) editors can insert while editing MDX files

-#### Editable Regions
+### Editable regions

-[Editable Regions](https://cloudcannon.com/documentation/articles/what-are-editable-regions/) enable live preview editing in CloudCannon, allowing you to add and edit components, modify text, and update assets directly on the page.
+[Editable Regions](https://cloudcannon.com/documentation/articles/what-are-editable-regions/) enable live preview editing in CloudCannon, allowing editors to add and edit components, modify text, and update assets directly on the page.

-Editable regions require context about prop names and array structures.
-When building Page Sections, use `data-prop` attributes to map text props correctly.
+To enable editable regions in Page Sections, use `data-prop` attributes to map text props correctly.
 The same approach applies to images and arrays.
-See the Page Sections components source code for examples.
+See the Page Sections component source code for implementation examples.

+## Next steps

+- **New to the library?** Start with the [Getting Started guide](/component-library/getting-started/) to learn how to customize components and build pages
+- **Ready to explore?** Browse components in the sidebar to see what's available
+- **Want to customize?** Check component source files in `src/components/` to see how they're built and modify them to fit your needs